If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: Averie Cooks

 Finally, I had to include the classic.
-Everyone has their own chicken noodle soup preferences, but I think this recipe is a nice compromise.
+Everyone has their own chicken noodle soup preferences and ours are made clear with our recipe.
+However, I think this recipe is a nice compromise.
 It’s not just straight-up canned soup, but it’s also not asking you to make broth from scratch.
 It takes shortcuts where it makes sense to, but still includes the fresh herbs and veggies.
+This feels like the right amount of effort.

 Helpful Tools For Cooking Recipes For When You’re Sick